jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ### 4.4.
 Spanish universities

-Another vertical module includes the entire list of the universities of Spain which rich data retrieved from the [RUCT](https://www.educacion.gob.es/ruct/consultacentros.action?actual=centros) portal.
+Another vertical module includes the entire list of the universities of Spain, for which some rich data was retrieved from the [RUCT](https://www.educacion.gob.es/ruct/consultacentros.action?actual=centros) portal.
 Initially also modelled using SKOS, it included encompassing *metadata* about each institution, such as specific codes for each centre, multilingual labels when applicable and other information.
 It also includes a limited sample of subdivisions (schools, faculties, centres) from the universities of Murcia, Oviedo, Santiago de Compostela and the Basque Country, and it receives as well special care regarding multilingualism, official codes from the Ministry, etc.